pmodels/mpich/doc/wiki/faq/Frequently_Asked_Questions.md

 default mpiexec, you can configure MPICH as follows:

 ```
- ./configure --with-pm=none --with-pmi=slurm
+ ./configure --with-pm=none --with-pmi=<path/to/slurm/pmi/library>
 ```

-Once configured with slurm, no internal process manager is built for MPICH; the user is expected to use SLURM's launch models (such as srun).
+Once configured with Slurm, no internal process manager is built for MPICH; the user is expected to use Slurm's launch models (such as srun).

 #### Q: Do I have to configure/make/install MPICH each time for each compiler I use?